eivtho/annotateonline-input-converters/README.md

 python3 sa_to_coco.py -is [path_to_images] -sr [ratio] -ptype [vector or pixel] -t instance_segmentation -dn [dataset_name] -od [output_directory] -cp [copyQ]
 ```

-**Note**: if your project is of type 'pixel' you should have all your images their corresponing `save.png`, `pixel.json` and `lores.jpg` files in one folder as well as the `classes.json` file in the same folder.
+**Note**: if your project is of type 'pixel' you should have all your images their corresponding `save.png`, `pixel.json` and `lores.jpg` files in one folder as well as the `classes.json` file in the same folder.
 If your project is of type  'vector' then you will need all your images their corresponding `lores.jpg`, `objects.json` and `classes.json` files in the same folder

 #### Keypoint detection